chetansinghsajwan/notes/btech/tit704/unit1.md

 #### Non repudiation

 It involves the use of techniques to create a verifiable record of the origin and transmission of a message, which can be used to prevent the sender from denying that they sent the message.

+## Conventional Encryption Model

+It is a cryptographic system that uses the same key used by the sender to encrypt the message and by the receiver to decrypt the message.

+It was the only type of encryption in use prior to the development of public-key encryption.

+### Advantages

+- Simple

+- Fast

+- Use fewer computer resources.

+### Disadvantages

+-